hyans221/CNPM_QLySinhVien/README.md

 - **Advanced Search Features**: Improve search capabilities for student and faculty records.
 - **Retake and Re-enrollment Features**: Add support for managing retake courses and re-enrollment processes for students.

-## Acknowledgments

-This project was completed as part of the Software Engineering course at Ho Chi Minh University of Industry And Trade under the guidance of lecturer Trần Vũ Đại.
-We appreciate the valuable feedback and support provided throughout the project development.